-In order to achieve the objectives discussed above, the Company maintains a relatively simple compensation program, consisting principally of: (i) cash salary; (ii) eligibility for annual cash bonuses contingent upon the achievement of specific bonus and/or personal objectives (under which there were no payouts in respect of 2006, as the specific annual performance targets were not achieved); and (iii) equity grants (principally stock options and restricted stock) under the Company's Stock Plan.
+In order to achieve the objectives discussed above, the Company maintains a relatively simple compensation program, consisting principally of: (i) cash salary; (ii) eligibility for annual cash bonuses contingent upon the achievement of specific Company and personal performance objectives; and (iii) equity grants (principally restricted stock) under the Company's Stock Plan.

-The performance-based incentive compensation elements of cash bonus and equity grants have not resulted in any significant wealth accumulation for any of the Named Executive Officers.
-None of the Named Executive Officers received a cash bonus under the Executive Bonus Plan in respect of the Company's 2006 performance and, based on the NYSE closing price of Revlon Class A common stock on the April 17, 2007 Record Date, all options held by the Named Executive Officers were "underwater" in that the exercise price of all of their stock options exceeded such NYSE closing price.
-In that regard, the lowest price of any option currently held by a Named Executive Officer is \$2.55.
+The performance-based and incentive compensation elements of cash bonus and equity grants have not resulted in any significant wealth accumulation for any of the Company's employees, including its Named Executive Officers.
+For example, the Company's bonus programs have been funded and paid at only approximately 22% of target, on average, over the last five calendar years.
+Further, based on the \$1.18 NYSE closing price of Revlon Class A common stock on December 31, 2007, all options held by the Named Executive Officers were "underwater," since the exercise price of all of their stock options exceeded the NYSE closing price.
+The lowest exercise price of any option currently held by a Named Executive Officer is \$2.55.